lemon1964/react-movies/README.md

 This repository contains the deployed frontend.
-Source code is not public..
+Source code is not public.